johncarlomaula/john-carlo.github.io/project4_music.md

 ### Music Breakdown Dashboard Example: Alternative Genre

 The music breakdown dashboard can be filtered by genre and decade.
-As an example, filtering genre by Alternative results in the image below.
+As an example, filtering genre by lternative results in the image below.
 I listened to 450 alternative songs from 61 artists and 96 albums for a total of 7,417 play counts.
 About 21% of the alternative songs I played are by Taylor Swift, followed by Alanis Morissette at 16% and Rina Sawayama at 13%.

 <img src="images/project4_images/alternative.png?_raw=true"/>

 My most played alternative songs are *happiness* at 275, *Missing the Miracle* at 186, *Tokyo Love Hotel* at 177, and *Bad Friend* at 159 plays.
 My top most played albums are ***evermore*** by Taylor Swift at 1,409, ***Sawayama*** by Rina Sawayama at 934, and ***Such Pretty Forks in the Road*** by Alanis Morissette at 832.
 All these albums were released in 2020.

 ## Conclusion

+Visualizing my music listening history was a fun experience.
+While I am very aware and familiar with my own taste in music, this experience allowed me to reflect on some of my listening habits.
+For example, I could put more effort into discovering new music and new artists instead of playing the same songs/artists repeatedly.
+However, even though Taylor Swift is my most listened to artist by a wide margin, she did release 5 albums in a span of 2 years, so I think she ended up being overrepresented a bit.

+Regardless, this was a fun experience that allowed me to practice some SQL and Tableau.
+I look forward to doing this analysis in the future and see how my music habits change!